Mentorship, Research, and Career Planning

 All incoming interns are matched with a general medicine attending, who meets with them regularly each year throughout their residency.
 Interns are paired with advisors from their tracks as well as their clinics, and this relationship continues during the residency’s second and third years.
 This helps interns and residents develop a working relationship with their advisors each week in clinic.
 It enables faculty to get to know their residents on both a clinical and a personal level.
 The advisors provide personalized guidance on career development, feedback on evaluations of the residents’ clinical performance, and support on numerous matters involving the residents’ personal and professional development.
 The advisors are truly invaluable resources during the years of training that shape each resident’s future career.

-Interns are also paired with a third-year resident before orientation.
-Peer mentoring was established to provide interns with a point person who could answer questions that arise during the first year – especially questions about issues that interns would rather discuss with a peer than a faculty member.
-In addition, peer mentoring presents third-year residents with the opportunity to share their own experience-based advice.
-All peer mentors are third-year residents who have volunteered to be a part of the mentoring program.
-Their primary goal is to be approachable and available for interns’ concerns or questions, be they of a personal or professional nature.
+Interns are also paired with a second- or third-year resident.
+Peer mentoring was established to provide interns with a point person who could answer questions that arise during the first year – especially questions about issues that interns would rather discuss with a peer rather than faculty.
+This allows the senior resident to share their experience-based advice.
+Their primary goal is to be approachable and available for interns’ concerns or questions, whether they are personal or professional in nature.